dorobila/todo/README.md

 - [x] Move the `api` in memory database to a `sqlite3` database (sequelize??)
 - [ ] Fix caching so that it won't refetch the whole list on crud operations
 - [ ] Instead of having a dropdown menu for edit/delete, maybe have each field editable?
 And just add a delete button
-- [ ] Add basic tests with supertest for the api endpoints
+- [x] Add basic tests with supertest for the api endpoints

 #### Api Notes

-- frameworks like Nestjs makes prototyping with solid project structure very easy.
-Never take that for granted anymore :D
+- frameworks like Nestjs makes prototyping with a solid project structure very easy.
+Never tak that for granted ever again :D

 #### Web Notes